5 Random Pages

 Underground tropical plants

 Cruachan Power Station is a pumped-storage hydro-electric power station which has a visitor centre at the side of Loch Awe, located on the A85 about 19 miles east of Oban.
-Opened by the Queen in October 1965, this is one of four pumped storage power schemes in the UK.
+Opened by the Queen in October 1965, it is one of four pumped storage power schemes in the UK, and has the distinction of being the world's first high head reversible pumped-storage hydro scheme.
 The station has also been used as the setting for several films, including the James Bond film The World is not Enough.

-Nicknamed The Hollow Mountain, Cruachan unique in that the station is concealed within the hollowed out rock of Ben Cruachan, 3,694 feet (1,126 m), which overlooks the visitor centre.
+Nicknamed The Hollow Mountain, Cruachan was constructed between 1959 and 1964 and is unique in that the station is concealed within the hollowed out rock of Ben Cruachan, 3,694 feet (1,126 m), which overlooks the visitor centre.
+It was conceived and designed by Sir Edward MacColl, a Scottish engineer and a pioneer of hydro electricity in Scotland, with numerous projects to his credit.
 The only visible features are the dam, which is 1,000 feet (316 m) wide and located 1,300 feet (390 m) up the mountain, and the station offices and visitor centre, which lie on the loch side below the dam, and next to the road.

 The tour is unique, beginning with a trip in an electric coach from the visitor centre into the heart of the mountain over half a mile (1 km) underground.
 The natural heat at this depth, supplemented by artificial lighting, is sufficient to allow tropical plants to be cultivated.